Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Bounded behaviour has unique parallel decomposition

-In the previous section we have already established that in the commutative monoids $\BPROCfin$ and $\WPROCfin$ every element has a decomposition and that $\ord$ is a weak decomposition order on $\BPROCfin$ and $\WPROCfin$.
-To be able to conclude from \Theorem{uniqueness} that $\BPROCfin$ and $\WPROCfin$ have unique decomposition, it remains to establish that $\ord$ on these commutative monoids satisfies power cancellation.
+In \Section{pcm} we have already established that in the commutative monoids $\BPROCfin$ and $\WPROCfin$ every element has a decomposition and that $\ord$ is a weak decomposition order on $\BPROCfin$ and $\WPROCfin$.
+To be able to conclude from \Theorem{uniqueness} at the end of \Section{uniqueness} that $\BPROCfin$ and $\WPROCfin$ have unique decomposition, it remains to establish that $\ord$ on these commutative monoids satisfies power cancellation.

-\begin{prop} The weak decomposition order $\ord$ on $\BPROCfin$ and $\WPROCfin$ satisfies power cancellation. \end{prop} \fullonly{ \begin{proof} We present the proof for $\BPROCfin$; the proof for $\WPROCfin$ is very similar except that some details are slightly simpler.
+\begin{prop} The weak decomposition order $\ord$ on $\BPROCfin$ and $\WPROCfin$ satisfies power cancellation. \end{prop} \begin{proof} We present the proof for $\BPROCfin$; the proof for $\WPROCfin$ is very similar except that some details are slightly simpler.

 Let $\primp$ be a indecomposable element in $\BPROCfin$, and let $\monx$, $\mony$ and $\monz$ be elements of $\BPROCfin$ such that $\primp\not\sord\monx,\mony$, and, for some $k\in\N$,

 we need to prove that $\monx=\mony$.